waleedhossam-se/3D_Visualisation-LEC_7/README.md

 What is the project?

-It is a solving for a lecure task for Creation of 3D-wheel lookalike shape and giving the ability to user to move the whole scene by camera.
+It is a solving for a lecture task for Creation of 3D-wheel lookalike shape and giving the ability to user to move the whole scene by camera.

 How does someone develop, use, and test the code?